ws1994/shanwang.github.io/_pages/about.md

 - We have several PostDoc, Ph.D. and RA positions opening.
 Welcome to join us!
 [Advertisement](https://www4.comp.polyu.edu.hk/~shanjiang/IMCL-Blockchain-AD-2023-09.pdf)

 - **Aug.
-2025** The mitigation for our proposed deanonymization of Ethereum RPC users has been included in the **Ethereum "Trillion Dollar Security" project**!
+2025** Our proposed deanonymization attack against Ethereum RPC users and the mitigation stratigies has been included in the **Ethereum "Trillion Dollar Security" project**!

 - **Aug.
 2025** **One paper on blockchain user anonymity is accepted by CCS 2025!**